tc39/proposal-type-annotations/README.md

 ### Type Annotations

-Type annotations allow a developer to explicitly state what a type is intended to be.
+Type annotations allow a developer to explicitly state what type a variable or expression is intended to be.
 Annotations follow the name or binding pattern of a declaration, and are followed by the actual type.

 ```ts